-- (a) If the complainant, without having been granted a continuance, is neither present nor represented at the place and time fixed for a public hearing, the Commission may order the charges dismissed. - (b) If the respondent without having been granted a continuance, is not present at the place and time fixed for a public hearing, he may be deemed to have waived his appearance and testimony may be taken in its/his absence with the same effect as if it/he were present. - (c) This Rule shall not prevent the Commission from continuing the case if it learns that reason for the absence(s) was beyond the parties' or their attorneys' control.
+- (a) If the Complainant, without having been granted a continuance, is neither present nor represented at the place and time fixed for a public hearing, the Commission may order the charges dismissed. - (b) If the Respondent, without having been granted a continuance, is not present at the place and time fixed for a public hearing, Respondent may be deemed to have waived their appearance and testimony may be taken in its/Respondent's absence with the same effect as if it/they were present. - (c) This rule shall not prevent the Commission from continuing the case upon learning the reason for the absence(s) was beyond the party's or their attorney's control.

-26.17 Witnesses; Refusal to Appear; Refusal to Testify; False Testimony to the matters under consideration or who knowingly gives false testimony or who knowingly solicits, condones, or accepts, without refutation, false, or misleading testimony given by any witness in his/her behalf at a hearing, or who fails to produce any documents, records, or other items ordered may be found by the Commission to be guilty of contempt in accordance with Rules 2.11 throug 2.13.
+26.17 Witnesses; Refusal to Appear; Refusal to Testify; False Testimony

-(a) Any person who willfully refuses or fails to appear before the Commission in response to a subpoena or a request under Rule 26.14(d), or having appeared refuses to testify or answer any question pertinent
+(a) A person who engages in the following conduct may be found by the Commission to be guilty of contempt in accordance with Rules 2.11 through 2.13:

-- (b) Any officer or employee in the state classified service who engages in such conduct may also be found by the Commission to have forfeited his office or position and may be found by the Commission not to be eligible thereafter for appointment to any position in the state classified service for a period not to exceed ten years or be subject to a suspension from his position. - (c) Any officer or employee required to testify shall not be subjected to any disciplinary action by his appointing authority because he so testifies.
+- 1. Willfully refuses or fails to appear before the Commission in response to a subpoena or an order under Rule 26.14(d); - 2.
+Having appeared for a hearing, refuses to testify or answer any question pertinent to the matters under consideration; - 3.
+Knowingly gives false testimony; - 4.
+Knowingly solicits, condones, or accepts, without refutation, false or misleading testimony given on the party's behalf by any witness at a hearing; or - 5.
+Fails to produce any subpoenaed documents, records or other items. - (b) Any officer or employee in the state classified service who is found by the Commission to have engaged in the conduct described in Paragraph (a) may also be found by the Commission to have forfeited their office or position and may be found by the Commission to not be eligible thereafter for appointment to any position in the state classified service for a period not to exceed ten years or be subject to a suspension from their position. - (c) Any officer or employee required to testify shall not be subjected to any disciplinary action by for so testifying.